This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 ArcGIS Software Access

-Most of us will use ArcGIS Pro via the web, with an app that gives access to a virtual computer.
-We will use a software called Citrix Workspace, AppsToGo (or appstogo) for this.
-Installation instructions are provided in the X295 Software Setup document, linked in the resources section below.
+A second route accesses ArcGIS Pro via the web, with an app that gives access to a virtual computer.
+We will use a software called Citrix Workspace/AppsToGo.

-AppsToGo allows you to start a MS Windows virtual machines (VM).
-When we write VM below, we mean this ephemeral, AppsToGo computer that runs on the cloud, and goes away when you close AppsToGo.
+AppsToGo allows you to start a MS Windows virtual machines (VM) in most browsers, on most computers.
+When we say VM in this class, we mean an ephemeral computer that runs on the cloud, and goes away when you close AppsToGo.
 It is a virtual instance of a computer, with all windows capabilities, running on a larger computer elsewhere.
-It doesn't run on your local machine, so you can access it from most web browsers, on most brands of computers (Mac, PC, Linux, Chromebook).

 To do this week: